Aryan Khan: Personal life

 Khan has attracted media attention for his private life.
-Since 2023, several outlets have speculated about his relationship with Brazilian-origin actress and model Larissa Bonesi, Describing her as his rumoured girlfriend.The speculation grew after she was spotted with him at public events and later promoted his directorial debut The Ba***ds of Bollywood (2025) on social media, which he reshared.
-Neither Khan nor Bonesi have confirmed the relationship publicly, and media references continue to use the term "rumoured."
+Since 2024, several outlets have speculated about his relationship with Brazilian-origin actress and model Larissa Bonesi, describing her as his rumoured girlfriend.
+The speculation grew after she was spotted with him at public events and later promoted his directorial debut The Ba***ds of Bollywood (2025) on social media, which he reshared.
+Neither Khan nor Bonesi have confirmed the relationship publicly, and media references continue to use the term “rumoured.”

+Controversies

 On 3 October 2021, Khan was arrested along with six others by the Narcotics Control Bureau (NCB) during a raid on an alleged rave on a cruise ship.
 Khan was detained as part of an investigation into an alleged international drugs racket.
 After spending 25 days at the Mumbai Central Prison and being denied bail four times, he was granted bail on 28 October 2021.
 In May 2022, he was cleared of all charges.
 One of the officers leading the investigation, Sameer Wankhede, was later charged with corruption and extortion in connection with the case, with the Central Bureau of Investigation alleging that the drug charges were part of a false scheme to blackmail the Khan family.

+On 28 November 2025, during a public event at a pub in Bengaluru, Khan was reportedly seen flashing his middle finger from a balcony toward fans and media gathered outside.
+The video of the moment quickly went viral.
+A formal complaint was filed by lawyer Owaiz Hussain S. with Bengaluru authorities, alleging that the gesture constituted an obscene act in a public place and insulted the modesty of women present during the event; he requested registration of an FIR.
+The local police have launched a suo motu investigation into the incident, reviewing CCTV footage from the pub and interviewing venue management before deciding if an FIR should be filed under relevant provisions.
+An acquaintance present at the event, actor Zaid Khan, claimed in public statements that the gesture was not directed at the crowd but was meant for Aryan's manager, arguing that the incident has been misunderstood and taken out of context.